-Shukhevych was trained by Nazi intelligence and was a commanding officer under the Nazis of military units that massacred between 10,000 to 15,000 Jews and 60,000 to 90,000 Poles, according to independent scholarship on the issue.
+Shukhevych was trained by Nazi intelligence and was a commanding officer under the Nazis of military units that massacred around 100,000 people.
+Among the dead were thousands of Jews and tens of thousands of Poles according to independent scholarship on the issue.

 The issue of Nazi collaborator monuments has been in the news recently with the revelation that the vandalism of a monument in Oakville, Ontario dedicated to the 14th Waffen SS division with the words “Nazi war monument” was being investigated by the local police as a hate crime.
 The local police chief eventually decided that it would no longer be investigated as a hate crime after public backlash.

 Michael Mostyn, the CEO of B’nai Brith Canada, a prominent Jewish organization that calls itself a leader in combating antisemitism, also recently released a statement calling for the “removal of any monuments glorifying military units, political organizations or individuals that collaborated with the Nazis in World War II.”

 “There is no place for such monuments in Canada,” said Mostyn.

 Abe Silverman is the Alberta manager of public affairs for B’nai Brith.
 “If you deface a statue like that you can be charged with mischief and even a hate crime, but how can you be convicted if the statue is in honour of a war criminal responsible for the deaths of thousands of people?” said Silverman.